 As Dante did, I walk through life, alone.
 Having loved and married a person who disappointed me; I thought I could never rekindle the fire of love that had once burned so bright in me, and then had been so utterly quenched.
 A man beyond mid-age, who had given up the dream of love and family.
 But fate is stranger than fiction; and hope was rekindled, at least, for how long?
 Was it a miracle, or only another blow from a cruel relentless fate?

-Over fifteen years ago, now, I looked into a young woman’s eyes, and knew a heart I would always love.
+Over seventeen years ago, now, I looked into a young woman’s eyes, and knew a heart I would always love.
 Ten minutes later she was gone; and the last words I heard her speak, are still reverberating in me like a chill wind that wakes me up at night, and horrifies me.
 “It’s better you leave” she said; and with that, without a word, I walked away?
 I still can’t believe it – I just left!

 I think that the ‘state’ I was in, while I was with her, had brought about such an unreal and unbelievable fantasy situation that I thought it was some kind of waking dream.
 Maybe it was; but its effects still haunt me.
 Whatever I found in her, made me feel something for her I had never felt before.
 When I found her eyes, I was literally torn from myself, what some call a “fully conscious out of body experience.”
 My mind was actually watching my body as I approached her.
 An uncanny, split in viewpoint, creating a mind outside of the body it inhabits – an attraction so great that it defied the realm of reality itself!
 And the whole time I was with her, I was in some kind of altered state – until her final words broke the trance, and sent me headlong into a nosedive that caused me to walk away in a type of semi-conscious stupor, as if the world had just fallen in on me.
 It was as if the joy of life was totally drained from me.